 When planning a wedding, you may feel obligated to include every family member, friend and second cousin twice removed.
 However, as most dog owners consider their family dog a family member, these beloved companions are often left at home and not included into the festivities.

 After ensuring the venue will allow a non-Service Dog, your first consideration is temperament and training.
 Does your dog have what it takes to remain obedient and focused during a onetime attempt as a ring-bearer or as a member of the wedding party?
-If your dog can or has completed a basic obedience test (such as Canine Good Citizen(CGC)), they may have the obedience and ability to perform during the ceremony.
+If your dog can or has completed a basic obedience test (e.g., Canine Good Citizen(CGC)) they may have the obedience and ability to perform during the ceremony.